yaoyx689/RigGS/process_data/README.md

 ## Compute the semantic segmentation and 2D skeleton

-For the data used in the paper, you can download the preprocessed semantic segmentation and 2D skeleton from [here]().
+For the data used in the paper, you can download the preprocessed semantic segmentation and 2D skeleton from [here](https://drive.google.com/file/d/1P5YOLkqm2a4pEqkEvf0pq3UHb-hrlK_g/view?usp=sharing).
 If you want to use our method on the other data, you can refer to the following.

 1. (**Used in the paper**) Download the [Hi-LASSIE](https://github.com/google/hi-lassie) and install the dependences according to its introduction.
-Then put the `cal_semantic_seg.py` under the `hi-lassie/main/` folder and run
+Then put the `cal_semantic_seg.py` in the `hi-lassie/main/` folder and run
     ```
     python cal_semantic_seg.py --data_dir ${DATA_PATH} --image_folder ${NAME_OF_IMAGE_FOLDER} --mask_folder ${NAME_OF_MASK_FOLDER}
     ```